rd2l/rules/Rules.md

 	3. The opposing captain must be notified about the stand-in.
 To do so, ping the opposing captain in the #wed-captains or #sun-captains Discord channels with the names and Dotabuff links of both the missing player and the proposed standin.
 	4. The opposing captain must approve of the stand-in before they can be used in the game.
 If the opposing captain feels that the proposed stand-in is unfair, the captain may contact the division admins by pinging them in the #wed-captains or #sun-captains Discord channels.
 In this case, the admins have the final say on whether the stand-in is allowed or not.
 	5. If no other player is available, a stand-in with a higher MMR can be used if the other captain agrees.
-2. Teams may only use 1 stand-in per game for CET-WED, and 2 stand-ins per game for CET-SUN.
+2. Teams may use up to two stand-ins per game
-	1. The use of a stand-in caused by not yet having received a free agent will not count toward the above total.
+	1. The use of a stand-in caused by not yet having received a free agent does not count toward the above total.
-	2. In CET-WED each team may, once per season, use two stand-ins.
 3. The use of an unauthorized stand-in may be punished by a retroactive forfeit for the offending team.

 ### 8. Free Agent Rules